Home education is covered under The Education and Training Reform Act 2006 and The Education and Training Reform Regulations 2017.

 • Education Department’s Home Schooling page (includes information, guidelines and policies)

 Families who wish to do so need to contact the principal of their neighbourhood school to discuss a workable arrangement, but principals do have the right to decline the application if they have reasonable grounds, such as a cap on numbers in the class you are applying for.
 It is recommended that any interested families read the full guidelines before approaching the school.
-You can download a Word document with the partial enrolment guidelines from the VRQA website.
-It is also possible to enrol in a school other than your neighbourhood one at the discretion of the relevant principal.
+You can download a Word document with the partial enrolment guidelines (Word) or (PDF) is also possible to enrol in a school other than your neighbourhood one at the discretion of the relevant principal.

 Provision also exists under the ACT Education Act 2004 for part-time home education.